appium/java-client/docs/How-to-report-an-issue.md

 # Be sure that it is not a server-side problem if you are facing something that looks like a bug

-The Appium Java client is the thin client which just sends requests and receives responces generally.
+The Appium Java client is the thin client which just sends requests and receives responses generally.
 Be sure that this bug is not reported [here](https://github.com/appium/appium/issues) and/or there is no progress on this issue.